Đánh giá PrivateVPN: Tóm tắt nhanh của chuyên gia

 I then tested a US server.
-My download speed was reduced by 56%, but it hardly affected my internet speed — most websites only took 1-2 seconds to load and I was still able to watch streaming content in HD on Hulu and play online games without lag.
+My download speed was reduced by 56%, but it hardly affected my internet speed — most websites only took 1-2 seconds to load and I was still able to watch streaming content in HD and play online games without lag.

 Since my country (Romania) has very fast internet speeds, it’s hard for people in other countries to make a speed comparison.
 So, I asked my colleague from the US to run some speed tests.

 Before he tested PrivateVPN speeds, my colleague first ran a speed test connected to his local network.

 Then, my colleague connected to a PrivateVPN server located in New York.
 He had the same internet experience as I did when I was connected to a local server — his browsing, streaming, and torrenting speeds were barely impacted at all.

 Next, he connected to a server in Germany.
 His download speed dropped by 30%, which is really good.
 He confirmed that TV shows and movies played in HD and without any buffering (though content took about 10 seconds to load) and he played video games without any interruptions.
 Also, websites took about an extra 1-2 seconds to load.